2023

 Tuesday, 11-28-2023: I don’t know why I make entries (like this one, perhaps) in my Diary, even when I have nothing significant to say.
 Perhaps because it gives me the illusion of accomplishment.
 Or perhaps it’s because I enjoy the act of writing, and so I do it, even when I have nothing really to write about.
 Or perhaps it’s a means of procrastinating doing productive but unpleasant activities.

 Wednesday, 11-29-2023: I went for my desert ride today (195 miles, 7 hours).
 It was pleasant, even at times pleasurable.
 I ate breakfast (a patty melt) at Tom’s #25 in West Palmdale.
-Though it was fresh and hot—I learned from the experience a month and a half ago to be vigilant in checking to see when it was ready—it was not as satisfying as it used to be.
+Though it was fresh and hot—I learned from the experience a month and a half ago to be vigilant in checking to see when it’s ready—it was not as satisfying as it used to be.
 I’m not sure why; perhaps because lately, at home, I’ve been eating better food for breakfast than I did several years ago.
 In Rosamond, I bought Tea-Tree shampoo at Cost Cutters.

 ● Yesterday I got an email from David Park, whom I hadn’t seen, or heard from, in almost ten years.